Find or Become a Child Care Provider Today!

 Local FFN Navigator Contact Information:

-You local FFN Navigator will provide you with the support you need to become a Legal Non-Licensed Provider in the areas of education, nutrition, health and wellness, and safety.
+Your local FFN Navigator will provide you with the support you need to become a Legal Non-Licensed Provider in the areas of education, nutrition, health and wellness, and safety.
 Contact Vanessa to get the process started today.

 Email Vanessa or call 320-333-5796